sbissantz/homl/homl.md

 encapsulated in a loss (or utility) function, that specifies the difference to a target.

-*Example*: We could minimize the (info) distance between our model distribution q and the true frequency distribution of events p – KL divergence
+*Example*: The Kullback-Leibler Divergence minimizes the (info) distance between our model distribution $\mathbf{q}$ and the true frequency distribution of events $\mathbf{p}$

 **Optimization**: With the loss function we optimize (often: minimize,
-rarely: maximize) a (often: loss, rarely: utility) function using an optimization algorithm (e.g. SGD – stochastic gradient descent).
-The algorithm tells us at each iteration the difference to the optimum (often: the minimum, e.g. 0)
+rarely: maximize) a (often: loss, rarely: utility) function using an optimization algorithm, like stochastic gradient descent (SGD) algorithm.
+The algorithm tells us at each iteration the difference to a prespecified optimum (often: the minimum, e.g. 0).

 ![](./homl_files/sgd.gif)<!-- --> Figure: An intuitive visualization of the stochastic gradient descent method.
-The picture is taken from the following website:
+The picture is taken from:
 <https://commons.wikimedia.org/wiki/File:Gradient_descent.gif>

 *Side note*: If AIML someday manages to learn causal relationships among